Illumina vs. Nanopore for Plant Pathogens — A Practical Overview

 Assembly QC‑only workflow (technology‑agnostic)

-Used when assemblies already exist (Illumina, Nanopore, or hybrid).
+Used when assemblies already exist (databases, Illumina, Nanopore, or hybrid).

 Includes: